twinlogix/typetta/docs/chapters/client/filters.md

 })
 ```

-To enable string operators on custom scalars it is necessary to specify the `@textual` directive.
+To enable string operators on custom scalars it is necessary to add the `@textual` directive in the scalar GraphQL definition.
 Example:
 ```typescript
 scalar Currency @textual
 ```